MAGvACC/.github/profile/README.md

 - Bobbie Chell, Operations Director - 1444138
 - Ali Badreldeen, Operations Special Advisor - 1448616
 - Emir Dhil-Maanli, Algeria FIR Developer - 1516924
-- External:
-- Mohammed B, Algeria FIR Developer - 1486647

 ## Repository Contents

 This repository contains various resources and tools used by our team to support our operations on VATSIM, including some publicly available resources as well as private repositories still in development.

 - Sector files for air traffic controllers
-- SOPs and other documentation for controllers and pilots, which can be found on our [documentation site](https://docs.vatsim.ma/) (No longer updated as V2 is now in development.)
+- SOPs and other documentation for controllers and pilots, which can be found on our [documentation site](https://wiki.vatsim.ma/)
 - Tools for our controllers
 - Brand new Sectorfile Installer/Updater for all three FIRs